 The built-in monitor on the Lifespan RW1000 is extremely basic but also incredibly simple to use and provides the majority of the information most casual rowers will need.

-A traditional, single-color LCD screen, it is built directly into the body of the rower to avoid having cables that could get caught or it getting in your way as you row.
+A traditional, single-color LCD screen, is built directly into the body of the rower to avoid having cables that could get caught or it getting in your way as you row.